Student Spotlight: Ryan Hanrahan

 Hanrahan also made a conscious decision to attend College of DuPage based upon the quality of education offered at an affordable cost.

 "I decided to come to COD to save a bunch of money by getting my gen eds out of the way even though I got into all of the schools I applied to," he said.
-"This will help me achieve my main goal of being 100 percent debt-free while I'm in college.
+"This is helping me achieve my main goal of being 100 percent debt-free while I'm in college.

 "I've also lived in the area my entire life, and I've seen how COD has transformed itself into a great campus.
-The small class sizes give me a chance to interact with my teachers more, and I'm not distracted by 100 other people sitting in an auditorium.
-As a business finance major, I'm taking many business-oriented classes here, including financial and managerial accounting classes.
-The teachers have been great, and if I took the same classes at a four-year school, they would be 10 times more expensive."
+The small class sizes gave me a chance to interact with my teachers more, and I'm not distracted by 100 other people sitting in an auditorium.
+As a business finance major, I was taking many business-oriented classes here, including financial and managerial accounting classes.
+The teachers were great, and if I took the same classes at a four-year school, they would be 10 times more expensive."

-After earning his associate's degree, Hanrahan will transfer to the University of Iowa and study business finance.
+After earning his associate's degree, Hanrahan is transferring to the University of Iowa to study business finance.

 "I want to be a part of a commission-based job because unlike receiving hourly or salary pay, you get paid what you are truly worth because you are worth how hard you try," he said.
 "So being a financial adviser is one option in that field.
 I'm not sure if I am going to get my MBA, as it all comes down to costs for me.

 "College of DuPage allowed me time to build up money and look at different job options instead of being stuck making no money at a university for my first few years."

 2012 College of DuPage